 Wrong.

-In just the past four years since the GDPR went into place, companies have routinely faced eight- and nine-digit fines for failing to comply with the GDPR.
+In the past five years since the GDPR went into place, companies have faced eight, nine, and even ten-digit fines for failing to comply with the GDPR or mishandling data breaches.

 Use the table of contents below to skip to the biggest GDPR fines in a specific year, or keep reading to learn about the top 10 highest fines ever issued under the GDPR.